 Schorr, D. K.**; Smith, M. A.*; Rawat, A. K.; Carver, C. T.; Moinpour, M.; Remsen, E. E. “Fluorescence Correlation Spectroscopic Studies of Particle Properties for Colloidal Ceria Abrasives Used in Chemical-Mechanical Planarization” 229th Electrochemical Society Meeting, San Diego, May 29-June 3, 2016.

 Jacobson, L. M.**; Remsen, E. E.; Moinpour, M.; Rawat,, A. K.; Carver, C. T.; Tripathi, A. “Application of Fluorescence Correlation Spectroscopy (FCS) in the Analysis of Particle Size Distributions and the Adsorption of Chemical Additives at the Surface of CMP Abrasive Particles” PittCon 2015, New Orleans, March 9-13, 2015.

-Dr. Remsen has been involved with a number of committees at the departmental, college, and university level.
+Dr. Remsen has served on numerous committees in his department, the college, and the university.
 He has managed the instrument holdings in the Mund-Lagowski Department of Chemistry and Biochemistry.
 He has served as the Graduate Coordinator for the Department and as a member of the College of Liberal Arts and Science Strategic Planning Committee.
 He is a member of the University’s Student Scholarship EXPO committee, the Office of Sponsored Programs Advisory Board, and the Rothberg Award selection committee.